Language

 Which HMAC algorithm should I use?

-SHA-256 is the most widely used and recommended for most applications.
-It's used by Stripe, GitHub, Shopify webhooks, and AWS API signatures.
-Use SHA-512 if you need higher security, or SHA3 variants for the latest standard.
+SHA-256 is the most widely used and the right default for most cases — it powers Stripe, GitHub, and Shopify webhooks as well as AWS API signatures.
+Use SHA-512 when you want a larger 512-bit output, or the SHA3 variants for the newest standard.

 Why are MD5 and SHA-1 marked as insecure?